en-wl/wordlist/README.md

 Unless prefixed with a `+`, a line is first matched with an exiting lemma in the database using the word, pos, and defn-note.
 If no match is found the group will be skipped.
+To avoid this and instead just skip the line, use `?`.
 If the line is prefixed with a `-`, than that lemma will be removed from the group.
 If the line is prefixed with a `~`, than no additional actions will be taken, but the information found in the database will be used to make adjusted to the scowl info.

 If a line has no prefix, or is prefixed with a `=`, than after a match is made, any other information provided as part of the the lemma info, will change the